heristop/heristop.github.io/docs/performance/garden-webgl.md

 # Hybrid garden renderer

-The experiment lives at `/path-of-stones/?renderer=webgl`; the ordinary route remains the DOM baseline.
+WebGL is now the default when supported, with a persistent HD-2D toggle.
+Use `?renderer=dom` for the classic baseline and `?renderer=webgl` to force the GPU preference.
 Game state and input have one owner in React.
 Pixi receives snapshots and draws terrain, scenery, water atlas frames and characters, with a ticker capped at 60 updates per second.
 React keeps accessible tile targets, tactical markers, discovery effects, weather overlays and the HUD.
 Textures use nearest-neighbour sampling.
 Figure depth follows isometric footing.
 Terrain is